 Rain through early afternoon for parts of the area

-Sunny & nice to start the week, tracking rain for the end of the week.
+It will be sunny and a nice start to the week, and we’ll be tracking rain for the end of the week.

 Copyright 2023 WAFF.
 All rights reserved.